When you hear the words “Nonprofit Board Meeting,” what comes to mind? How do you feel?

 Be creative, be caring, and think outside the conference room to give people a good experience.

-The bottom line is that if you want a Board meeting that you can look forward to, you should create a Board meeting that your members look forward to as well!
+The bottom line is that if you want a Board meeting that you can look forward to, you should create a nonprofit Board meeting that your members look forward to as well!